...

 FAQ’s

-What are the components of the stamping process?
+What are the components of the metal stamping process?

 The pressure machine, stamping die, and punch are three major components in the stamping process.
 A specific die is required for a particular part, which is mounted into presses, and metal is fed to create the shape.

-What are the different types of stamping processes?
+What are the different types of metal stamping processes?

 The different types of stamping processes include Progressive die stamping, Four slide stamping, Deep draw stamping, and Short run stamping.